8balloon/eigenstate/README.md

 * **logVerbosely** : logs information on method invocations and state changes in the console.
 See the 1-2-3 example for how to use.
 It's highly recommended :)

 * **effects** : A function returned from a method is an ```effect```.
 Effects are executed after the view component of your application has completely updated.
-Do not get them mixed up with impure [methods](https://github.com/8balloon/eigenstate#methods), which are how you handle callbacks / asynchronous code.
+Effects are not allowed to invoke methods, and will error if they attempt to do so.
+They are intended only for side-effects, like kicking off a non-React animation, or (in the worst case) imperative DOM mutations.

 ## Advanced Example